fit-daniel-schuster/Mining-Frequent-Infix-Patterns-from-Concurrency-Aware-Process-Execution-Variants/README.md

 * In `Scripts/run_eval.py` is a script to run the conducted experiments.

 ### Event Logs
-To run the experiments real-world event logs in .XES format are needed.
+To run the experiments real-world event logs in .XES format is needed.
 We provide the *Sepsis Cases* and *BPI 2020 (Prepaid_Travel_Cost)* event logs in this repository in the folder `Experiments/Datasets`.
 The larger [BPI Challenge 2012](https://data.4tu.nl/articles/dataset/BPI_Challenge_2012/12689204) and [BPI Challenge 2017](https://data.4tu.nl/articles/dataset/BPI_Challenge_2017/12696884) are compressed as a .ZIP and need to be decompressed first to get the .XES file

 ### Setup
-* A requierments file for the virtual enviroment used to run the experiment is located in `Experiments/requirements.txt` To run the setup you need to have [Python Version >=3.8.0](https://www.python.org/downloads/release/python-380/) and python virtualenv installed.
+* A requirements file for the virtual environment used to run the experiment is located in `Experiments/requirements.txt` To run the setup you need to have [Python Version >=3.8.0](https://www.python.org/downloads/release/python-380/) and python virtualenv installed.
   1. **Setup a clean virtualenv:** *python -m venv venv*
-  2. **Install requierments:** *"./venv/Scripts/pip" install -r requirements.txt*
+  2. **Install requirements:** *"./venv/Scripts/pip" install -r requirements.txt*
-  3. **Activate the virtual enviorment:** *"./venv/Scripts/activate"*
+  3. **Activate the virtual environment:** *"./venv/Scripts/activate"*

-* A requierments file for the plotting [Jupyter Notebook](https://jupyter.org/) is located in `Plotting/requirements.txt` Open the notebook `Plotting/Plotting.ipynb` and run the first cell to install the packages via pip.
+* A requirements file for the plotting [Jupyter Notebook](https://jupyter.org/) is located in `Plotting/requirements.txt` Open the notebook `Plotting/Plotting.ipynb` and run the first cell to install the packages via pip.

 ### Experiments
-After setting up the virtual enviroment for `Experiments/requirements.txt`, you can run the *experiments* by running `Experiments/run_eval.py` using Python, i.e., in `Experiments` after activating the virtual enviroment run *python run_eval.py*.
-The paths to the event logs, the event logs to consider and were to write the result, as well as parameters for the experiments can be edited in the `Experiments/run_eval.py`.
+After setting up the virtual environment for `Experiments/requirements.txt`, you can run the *experiments* by running `Experiments/run_eval.py` using Python, i.e., in `Experiments` after activating the virtual environment run *python run_eval.py*.
+The paths to the event logs, the event logs to consider, and were to write the result, as well as parameters for the experiments can be edited in the `Experiments/run_eval.py`.
 It will write the resulting experiment data from the runtime experiment `Experiments/Experiment_Scripts/test_performance.py` and `Experiments/Experiment_Scripts/test_memory.py` into the folder `Eval-Runs`.
 The reference results running the experiments are already present in the folder `Eval-Runs`.

 The Experiments compare the implementation of the Valid Tree Miner `Experiments/Algos/valid_miner.py` against the implementation of the Freqt algorithm `Experiments/Algos/asai.py`

 ### Further Results
-Plots on Runtime and Memory evaluation for the four considered real-world event logs (Sepsis, BPI 2012, BPI 2017, BPI 2020) and differnt support counting strategies are provided in the folder `Plotting/Figures`.
+Plots on Runtime and Memory evaluation for the four considered real-world event logs *(Sepsis, BPI 2012, BPI 2017, BPI 2020)* and different support counting strategies are provided in the folder `Plotting/Figures`.